pnp/sp-starter-kit/source/react-recently-used-documents/README.md

   * `npm install`
   * `gulp serve`

-> Include any additional steps as needed.

 ## Features

 Description of the web part with possible additional details than in short summary.
 This Web Part illustrates the following concepts on top of the SharePoint Framework:

-* Using Microsoft Graph from the web parts
+* Using Microsoft Graph from the web parts with queries and filters
-* Hosting SharePoint Framework components as Microsoft Teams tabs
+* Using Lists from FluentUI
+* Using Webpack Chunking for bundle management
-* Using app pages in SharePoint Online
+* Using PnP Property Controls (number)

 <img src="https://telemetry.sharepointpnp.com/sp-starter-kit/source/react-recently-used-documents" />